rockettheme/docs/Docs/joomla/platform/install_joomla_25.md

 Your web hosting provider should supply you with a **Host Name** (point 2) to place in the listed field.
 Most hosts use `localhost` as the host name, though some do request that databases be hosted from a different IP address.

 Your host will also either issue or request that you register a username (point 3) and password (point 4) for database management.
 This can sometimes be "root", though not always.
-If you're running on a shared hosting plan, this name will likely be different.
+If you are running on a shared hosting plan, this name will likely be different.
 You can typically create new usernames and passwords through Cpanel or any other hosting management system.

 The **Database Name** field (point 5) should be filled out to match the full name of your desired database.
-Some hosting providers allow Joomla to create a new database here by entering a database name that doesn't already exist on the server.
+Some hosting providers allow Joomla to create a new database here by entering a database name that does not already exist on the server.
 Others will require that you create the database with the host prior to entering it in this field.

 The **Table Prefix** field (point 6) is usually best left randomized, though instances where a single database may be used for a larger set of information or multiple applications can benefit from some recognizable association.
 Essentially, this prefix will appear prior to the name of a table created for the purposes of serving Joomla-specific information.

 At the bottom of this page (point 7), you'll be asked if you wish to back up information presently existing on the database prior to installing Joomla.
 This is recommended if you have data you wish to preserve in the event that something goes wrong during installation.
-If you're creating a new database for this purpose, your decision here really doesn't make as much of a difference.
+If you are creating a new database for this purpose, your decision here really does not make as much of a difference.

 ![][installation_j25_5]

 The next step involves FTP configuration.
-Don't panic, this isn't a vital step in most cases.
+Do not panic, this isn't a vital step in most cases.
 It is only really useful in the event that your server's configuration either prevents or requires that you upload media or install extensions through this method.
-Servers installed on a Windows operating system and most Linux setups generally don't require this step at all.
+Servers installed on a Windows operating system and most Linux setups generally do not require this step at all.

 ![][installation_j25_6]